Dickey Fuller Test of Stationarity

 drawback

 Dickey and Fuller observed that their equations usually suffered from autocorrelated error terms.
-This undermined the results of the test because the models are unreliable under autocorrelation.
-To overcome this, they had to make changes to their equation by including additional autoregressive terms.
+As a result, this undermined the results of the test because the models are unreliable under autocorrelation.
+To overcome this, they had to make changes to their equation by further including additional autoregressive terms.
 This changed test is known as the Augmented Dickey Fuller Test or ADF test.

 Leave a Reply